Moshe Dayan: Political career

 In 1959, a year after he retired from the IDF, Dayan joined Mapai, the Israeli centre-left party, then led by David Ben-Gurion.
 Until 1964, he was the Minister of Agriculture.
 In 1965, Dayan joined with the group of Ben-Gurion loyalists who defected from Mapai to form Rafi.
 Prime Minister Levi Eshkol disliked Dayan.
 When tensions began to rise in early 1967, however, Eshkol appointed the charismatic and popular Dayan defence minister to raise public morale and bring Rafi into a unity government.

+Despite his military background, Dayan advocated for the integration of the Palestinian Arabs in an eventual One-state solution.

-Six-Day War (1967)
+1967 Six-Day War

 Moshe Dayan was covering the Vietnam War to observe modern warfare up close after he left political life.
-In fact, he was on patrol as an observer with members of the US Marine Corps.
+Moreover, he was on patrol as an observer with members of the US Marine Corps.
 Although Dayan did not take part in most of the planning before the Six-Day War of June 1967, he personally oversaw the capture of East Jerusalem during the 5–7 June fighting.
 During the years following the war, Dayan enjoyed enormous popularity in Israel and was widely viewed as a potential Prime Minister.
 At this time, Dayan was the leader of the hawkish camp within the Labor government, opposing a return to anything like Israel's pre-1967 borders.
 He once said that he preferred Sharm-al-Sheikh (an Egyptian town on the southern edge of the Sinai Peninsula overlooking Israel's shipping lane to the Red Sea via the Gulf of Aqaba) without peace, to peace without Sharm-al-Sheikh.
 He modified these views later in his career and played an important role in the eventual peace agreement between Israel and Egypt.

 Dayan's contention was denied by Muky Tsur, a longtime leader of the United Kibbutz Movement who said "For sure there were discussions about going up the Golan Heights or not going up the Golan Heights, but the discussions were about security for the kibbutzim in Galilee," he said.
 "I think that Dayan himself didn't want to go to the Golan Heights.
 This is something we've known for many years.
 But no kibbutz got any land from conquering the Golan Heights.
 People who went there went on their own.
 It's cynicism to say the kibbutzim wanted land."